-Read on to learn how you can start making changes today, in order to experience breasts without the pain within your next few periods!
+Read on to learn how you can start making changes today, in order to experience breasts without the pain within your next few cycles.

-Cyclical breast tenderness is caused by our fluctuating hormones.
-During ovulation its normal for (mid-cycle) our estrogen levels to rise resulting in increased milk duct size (Meisel, 2016).
-However, if you’re struggling with an excess of estrogen (or not enough progesterone) it will cause your breasts to enlarge, swell and become painful.
+Cyclical breast tenderness is caused by our fluctuating hormones throughout our cycle.
+Estrogen in particular has a stimulatory effect on breast tissue and during ovulation (mid-cycle) its normal for our estrogen levels to rise resulting in increased milk duct size (Meisel, 2016).

 How to treat breast tenderness naturally?

 To prevent estrogen dominance, we need to ensure we support its elimination from the body!
 We eliminate estrogen through our bowels and ideally, we’d want to have 1-2 bowel movements a day.
 Dietary fibre is what ‘adds bulk’ to our stools and inadequate fibre (under 25-30g for adults) is one of the leading causes of constipation.
 Constipation is what can cause estrogen to be recirculated back into the body and results in breast tenderness.
 So, some easy ways to incorporate extra fibre into your diet include consuming more:

 - Wholegrains such as oats, rice, millet and buckwheat.

 - Nuts and seeds like Earth Seeds

 - Fruit such as berries, pears, melon and oranges.

 - Vegetables such as broccoli, spinach, carrots and sweetcorn.